Gifts of the Holy Spirit vs. Antics of the Flesh?

 - Using self-control (Gal.
 5:22, 23).

 "Love should be our highest goal," says Paul.
-We love God and seek to glorify Him by using these gifts to edify the Body.
-If the Body is not edified while using these gifts, if people are getting all the attention and glory, something is wrong.
+If people are getting all the attention and glory, something is wrong.
 Love and the desire to glorify God are absent and the Holy Spirit is grieved.

 - Be Not Drunk with Wine OR Drunk with the Spirit | Caffeinated Thoughts